NathanCustom Tailors

 Our tailors are not cheaper because they are less skilled.
 They are cheaper because rent on Tran Hung Dao Street in Hoi An is not $25,000 per month like it would be in SoHo.
 Because we do not need a $2 million marketing budget.
 Because we sell direct to customers instead of through a chain of middlemen who each take their cut.

-Same Italian fabrics.
-Same construction techniques.
-Same number of stitches per inch.
-The only thing that is different is the cost structure -- and that difference goes directly back into your pocket.
+Comparable wool and construction techniques from established mill suppliers -- at a fraction of the overhead.
+The cloth is real, you can see it before we cut, and the difference in price is the cost structure -- which goes directly back into your pocket.
 For a deep dive into how these economics work, read our guide to ordering custom clothes online.

 Common Mistakes When Choosing Between the Three